yukikh1234/counterACT_Defect_Reduction_Planning/README.md

 To reproduce the experiments and obtain the results presented in our study, please follow these steps:

 1. **Run Experiment Script**: Execute the `runexp.py` script to perform the experiments.
-This process will generate and store all the resulting data in the `data` directory in CSV format.
+This process will generate and store all the resulting data in the `results` directory in CSV format.

 2. **Research Questions (RQs) Analysis**: For each research question, execute the respective `rq1.py`, `rq2.py`, or `rq3.py` script.
 These scripts will compute and present the results for each RQ.